Lab 4 Assignment: Full Report

 Required figures:

-• Figure 3: A plot for the standard curve of the assay method that your class selected as reliable (Bradford, Lowry, or BCA).
-The purpose of this figure is to convince the reader of the quality of your protein standard curve.
-Plot a trendline through the data.
+• Figure 3: A representative plot for the standard curve of the assay method that was used for calculating the specific activities (Bradford, Lowry, or BCA).
+Include a trendline through the data.
+Plot your own data since it is the only data you have.
+The purpose of this figure is to convince the reader of the quality of protein standard curves.
 Present the linear equation and R2 value.
-You may use Figure 1 from Assignment 3.
+You may use Figure 1 and its caption from Assignment 3.

 • Table 1: The heart of the report will be this table which compiles complete activity data for your lab section.
-At a minimum, Table 1 should have headings for mushroom tissue type, Basal Specific Activity (U/mg of protein), Induced Specific Activity (U/mg of protein with SDS), and Inducibility Factor (unitless ratio of activities +SDS/-SDS).
+At a minimum, Table 1 should have headings for mushroom tissue type, Basal Specific Activity (U/mg of protein), Induced Specific Activity (U/mg of protein with SDS), and Inducibility Factor (the unitless ratio of activities +SDS/-SDS).
 You don't have to name these headings exactly this way.
-Also, you may wish to creatively combine Figure 1 and Table 1 by overlaying the data onto the diagram or multiple versions of the diagram.
-If you do so, make sure that the figure is clear.
+Be sure to follow the guidelines for presentation of measured values.

 Structure of writing: